A history of Littlehampton’s Pier Road and Bayford Road

 Then there are a run of residential properties on the right hand side of the road.
 These end at No 29.

-Dinky Doo Diner Until recently, this was the Dinky Doo Diner, but after 18 years under the same ownership in February 2019 it ceased trading due to illness and the premises are now empty.
+Dinky Doo Diner Until recently, this was the Dinky Doo Diner, but after 18 years under the same ownership in February 2019 it ceased trading.
 By the way, Dinky Doo is apparently an old term for ‘little and good’.

 Once located at Fishermans Quay, the Britannia Inn public house dates from c1800 and was much altered over the years.
 Like so many pubs in Littlehampton, it was closed in the late 1990s and demolished c2011 to be replaced with town houses as part of the east bank regeneration scheme.

 Travel north alongside the river and you pass the Littlehampton Harbour Masters building on your right, before reaching the RNLI Station and the slipway.

 The current lifeboat facility on Fisherman’s Quay was built in 2002.
 In December 2020 renovations were completed on the building including weather boarding the exterior.

 Today, the lifeboat station operates two inshore lifeboats: a B-class (Atlantic 85) lifeboat, Renee Sherman and a D-class lifeboat, Ray of Hope.

 In 1967, the first ever Blue Peter lifeboat, Blue Peter 1, paid for by donations raised on the popular children’s TV show, was stationed in a garage on the east bank of the river Arun.
 In 2016, after 49 years, the Blue Peter era at Littlehampton came to an end.
 The original boat has been replaced three times, funded by subsequent Blue Peter appeals, each boat bearing the same moniker, Blue Peter 1.